jubeatt/Carousel/README.md

 | height | Number  |  `0` ~ `1000`  | `height: 500` |
 | isLoop   | Boolean   | `true` / `false` | `lsLoop: false` |

+The `width` will refers to the viewport：

+- `0.5` will set the carousel width 50% from the viewport
+- `0.8` will set the carousel width 80% from the viewport
+- and so on